Pupmos/ansible-roles-monitoring/README.md

 # Pupmos/anisble-roles-monitoring

-An ansible role for monitoring.
+An Ansible role for monitoring.

 ## Usage